That fake smile should result in a real heavy pour after work. Buzz60’s Sean Dowling has extra. Buzz60

 More: Why you should not inform a female to grin

 “Nurses, for example, may expand or fake their emotions for clear reasons,” Grandey stated.
 “They’re trying to comfort an affected person or construct a robust relationship.
-But a person who’s faking emotions for a customer they may by no means see again, that might not be as worthwhile, and can, in the end, be more draining or annoying.”
+But a person faking emotions for a customer they may by no means see again, that might not be as worthwhile, and can, in the end, be more draining or annoying.”